Back to Guides

 Can I avoid paying fees?

 Unfortunately, there’s no way you can avoid paying all these fees, at the very least you’ll need to pay the fees set by the government.
-However all is not lost, if you find a lender (like Tiimely Home) that doesn’t charge their own fees you can avoid handing over a fair chunk of cash.
 A quick and easy way you can get an idea of the amount of fees associated with a home is by looking at the comparison rate.
 If the comparison rate is significantly higher than the interest rate, you can safely assume that there are extra costs associated with that home loan.
 Not all lenders charge the same fees so make sure you do your homework to avoid paying unnecessary fees.

 Caitlyn Smith